Feel free to peruse our literature, including brochures, posters, videos, and background info!

 This poster shows results from measurements with quantity-limited samples (50 µg of total protein) and at fM concentration.

 The sensitivity and specificity of a biosensor are directly related to the availability and functionality of immobilized capture molecules, but ambient compounds may also nonspecifically contribute to the sensor response, thereby decreasing the signal-to-noise ratio (SNR).
 Blocking and quenching steps are used in biosensors to reduce the contributions from background compounds that interfere with the measurement signal.
 Several aspects of biosensor functionalization can be optimized to drive down the effects of nonspecific interactions and increase the SNR for targeted detection, critical to sensing low concentrations of target analyte with low signal.
-This technical note demonstrates effective blocking and quenching techniques with Agile R100 biosensor chips to deliver sensitive and specific sensor responses with high SNR.
+This technical note demonstrates possible blocking and quenching techniques useful for assay development with the COOH Agile R100 biosensor.

 Register to download: We’d like to get to know you better!
 To download the literature below, please complete this one-time simple registration.